Neil Breen: Life and career

-Neil Breen grew up on the East Coast of the United States, and developed an interest in film and filmmaking at an early age.
+Breen grew up on the East Coast of the United States and developed an interest in film and filmmaking at an early age.
 He studied architecture and initially became a licensed architect in California.
-He gained a small following after releasing his first film, Double Down.
+He gained a small following after releasing his first film, Double Down, which played at the Cinefamily cinematheque in Los Angeles in 2010.
 In the years that followed, Breen continued working as an architect as a means to finance his next film: I Am Here....
-Now.
-This second feature proved to be a breakout hit, reintroducing familiar motifs and garnering Breen "a lot of attention."
+Now, which also played at the Cinefamily in 2011.
 Since then, he has established a reputation as a cult amateur filmmaker.
+He has claimed to have recruited his cast from Craigslist ads to go along with directly being involved with theaters for distribution in a limited run starting at 7pm.

 Film

 Breen writes, produces, directs, and stars in each of his own films.
 The characters he portrays hold advanced and often superhuman abilities and use them in grandiose struggles against corrupt forces and institutions.
-Fateful Findings features Breen as a hacker imbued with supernatural powers by a magical stone he found as a child, who uses his skills to expose government and corporate corruption, while in Double Down he plays a rogue government super-agent.
+Fateful Findings features Breen as a hacker imbued with supernatural powers by a magical stone he found as a child, who uses his skills to expose government and corporate corruption, while in Double Down he plays a rogue CIA agent.

 In other films, his protagonist is a god-like, messianic, or otherwise chosen figure; Pass Thru, for example, has Breen playing a messianic entity who arrives from the future to wipe out 300 million "bad people" to usher in a new era of peace.
 Breen has said that his films have a "sense of social responsibility" and reflect the "mystical or paranormal side of life."

 Some critics have compared Breen's films to outsider art.
-Breen's third film, Fateful Findings, was compared to Wiseau's The Room by the former film's North American distributor Panorama Entertainment.
+Breen's third film, Fateful Findings, was compared to Tommy Wiseau's The Room by the former film's North American distributor Panorama Entertainment.
 Breen's fifth feature film, Twisted Pair, was released in October 2018.
-In March 2019, Breen confirmed that he would direct a Twisted Pair sequel.
-On October 3, 2022, Breen confirmed that filming on his latest project had wrapped via his Twitter account.
-On December 16, 2022, Breen confirmed the title of his sequel to Twisted Pair is Cade: The Tortured Crossing.
-In February 2023, Cade: The Tortured Crossing won the award for "Best Fantasy Film" at the Hollywood Reel Independent Film Festival, before its world premiere on February 25, 2023, at the Regal Cinemas L.A.
+On December 16, 2022, Breen confirmed his sixth film is a sequel to Twisted Pair, titled Cade: The Tortured Crossing.
+In February 2023, Cade: The Tortured Crossing won the award for "Best Fantasy Film" and "People's Choice Award" at the Hollywood Reel Independent Film Festival, before its world premiere on February 25, 2023, at the Regal Cinemas L.A.
 Live.
+After its world premiere, Cade: The Tortured Crossing screened at Alamo Drafthouse locations across the country.

+On May 17, 2024, Breen announced via Twitter that he has begun to write a script for his new film, claiming it is "totally different than his previous films."
+On December 4, Breen confirmed he is still writing his next film, saying it is "going great".
+On January 1, 2025, Breen confirmed it will be his seventh feature film and will begin filming that year.
+Filming began by April 30, 2025, and wrapped by June 9, 2025.
+Post-production finished on September 25, 2025, with Breen confirming the film had been sent to film festivals.